 3. Use the right bedding and sleep position for you.
 Your pillow and mattress have a big influence on your quality of sleep.
 Find which IKEA bed frames to buy for your space.
 You need to choose ones that are comfortable for you.
 How soft or firm they should be is all up to you.
 Your choice of pillow may also be dependent on your preferred sleep position.
 If, for example, you are a side sleeper, the pillow you buy should provide adequate support to your head, neck, ear, and shoulder.
 If you prefer sleeping on your back, go for a slimmer pillow to minimize the stress on your neck.

 4. Declutter your bedroom.
-Regardless of how comfortable your bed is, if your room is in a mess it can increase your stress levels and cause sleep problems.
+Regardless of how comfortable your 12 inch mattress is, if your room is messy, it can increase your stress levels and cause sleep problems.
 According to a research study presented at the SLEEP conference in Seattle in June 2015, being surrounded by clutter puts you at a higher risk for sleep disorders.
 What you see when you enter your bedroom can affect your ability to fall asleep quickly and remain asleep.
 So, take time to clean up and declutter your room.

 5. Invest in the right pillow.
 If you suffer from allergies, you seriously need to consider the type of stuffing used in your pillow.
 There are many different types of pillow fillings ranging from feathers to synthetic materials such as latex, foam, and rayon.
 Go for hypoallergenic pillows to minimize the chances of sniffles and nighttime congestion that can keep you awake.